aerogear/datasync-voyager/.github/ISSUE_TEMPLATE/1-bug-report.md

 Please fill in as much of the template below as you can.

-Module: if known, please specify the affected module name. (examples: apollo-voyager-server, apollo-voyager-context)
+Module: if known, please specify the affected module name. (examples: voyager-server, voyager-context)
 Version: version of the affected module